Luxury Vs. Budget: Types Of Body Wash Compared

 Most body washes are safe for daily use on healthy skin.
 Price doesn't indicate safety—budget and luxury products follow the same regulations.

 If you have sensitive skin, look for fragrance-free and sulfate-free options at any price point.
-Patch test new products, especially those with active ingredients.
+Patch test new products with active ingredients.

-People with specific skin conditions like eczema or psoriasis should consult a dermatologist before trying new cleansers.
+People with skin conditions like eczema or psoriasis should consult a dermatologist before trying new cleansers.

 Types of Body Wash: Quick Overview